wickljas/PES_Board/README.md

 >**IMPORTANT NOTE:**
 >
 >- <b>When working with hardware (connecting, reconnecting etc.), it is recommended that all power sources are disconnected.
 This is a general safety measurement!
 So for us, the Nucleo is disconnected and the PES Board **Power Switch** is **OFF** when ever we change someting at the hardware setup.</b>
 >- <b>The USB cable should only be connected to the computer after the power switch has been switched on.</b>
+>- <b>To not connect the charger when the battery packs are not connected, otherwise the PES Board will be damaged.</b>
+>- <b>Using the PES Board with power ON and hardware running while connected to your computer/laptop happens at your own risk.
+There was a case where the students laptop was damaged in the past.</b>
->- <b>Various Nucleo boards, PES Borads and even laptops have been damaged in the past.</b>
+>- <b>Various Nucleo boards, PES Borads and even laptops have been damaged in the past, so make sure to stick to the rules above.</b>

 ### Nucleo F446RE